Recommended children's booklists sorted by age or topic

 Our Review Panel says...

 There’s something timelessly alluring about tigers in children’s books, especially those that have time to sit down and talk with you.
 This Tyger has a mystical quality that will no doubt entice and intrigue young readers anew.
-Adult readers familiar with the work of William Blake won’t fail to notice the allusions to Blakean mythology that filter through text, illustrations and that striking cover.
-The Tyger in SF Said’s book offers Adam and Zadie something of the mystical and spiritual encounter that Blake hoped to offer his readers; a temporary liberation from the ‘mind-forged manacles’ of the material world and a hope-filled reminder of the power of human spirit.
+Readers familiar with the work of William Blake won’t fail to notice the allusions to Blakean mythology that filter through text, illustrations and that striking cover.
+The Tyger in SF Said’s book offers Adam and Zadie something of the mystical and spiritual encounter that Blake hoped to offer his readers; a temporary liberation from the ‘mind-forged manacles’ of the material world and a hope-filled reminder of the power of the human spirit.
+Nothing is lost however for those unfamiliar with Blake as the book’s inspiration, and the fantasy story stands on its own feet (or paws) perfectly well.

-SF Said’s fanbase will be thrilled to read this new adventure – laced with danger, edged with fantasy and packed to the core with thinking and discussion points that link to very real issues in society.
+Philosophical young readers will be thrilled to read this adventure – laced with danger, edged with fantasy and packed to the core with thinking and discussion points that link to very real issues in society.
 Despite the serious themes explored, Said writes with optimism and hope, showing how joy and light can always be found in the darkest of times.
-This story will no doubt find a home in the hearts of Upper KS2 readers who love mythology, quest stories and an encouter with something deeper.
+This story will no doubt find a home in the hearts of Year 7 readers who love mythology, quest stories and an encounter with something deeper.

 This book is available on these booklists: